For further information regarding anything contained within the Terms and Conditions below, please contact Hopkins Solicitors in Mansfield.

-4.2 If you have a concern then please feel free to firstly raise it with Seb Walker.
+4.2 If you have a concern then please feel free to firstly raise it with your solicitor.

-4.3 If you feel that Seb has not dealt with your concern satisfactorily or, alternatively, if you do not wish to discuss the concern with Seb Walker then you should contact Martyn Knox our Managing Partner.
+4.3 If you feel that they have not dealt with your concern satisfactorily or, alternatively, if you do not wish to discuss the concern with your solicitor you should contact Martyn Knox our Managing Partner.
 Mr Knox will acknowledge your concern within 7 days and endeavour to let you have a detailed response within 14 days.
 A copy of our Complaints Procedure is available on request.

 4.5 A complaint to the Legal Ombudsman must be made within six months of receiving a final written response from us about your complaint.
 The Legal Ombudsman’s address is PO Box 6068, Wolverhampton, WV1 9WJ.